Specifyapp/parsers/parsers/to-style-dictionary/README.md

 # To Style Dictionary

 ## Description

-Generates [Style Dictionary](https://amzn.github.io/style-dictionary/#/) configuration files for all design tokens coming from Specify.
+This parser helps you generate [Style Dictionary](https://amzn.github.io/style-dictionary/#/) configuration files for all your design tokens coming from Specify.

+Learn more about how to configure Specify in the API documentation: [https://specifyapp.com/developers](https://specifyapp.com/developers).

 ## Interface